 Data Storage and Security

-How is my communication in Whereby secured?
+How is communication secured?

 Chat